Best payment plans for real estate projects in

 10% at

-installments affordable while linking larger payments to visible construction
+structure keeps periodic installments affordable while linking larger payments

 A Mortgage